feagi/feagi-core/docs/FEAGI_EVO_COMPATIBILITY_FIXES.md

 # Feagi-EVO Compatibility Fixes Needed

-This document outlines the compilation errors in `feagi-evo` that need to be fixed to work with the updated `feagi-data-processing` API.
+This document outlines the compilation errors in `feagi-evolutionary` that need to be fixed to work with the updated `feagi-data-processing` API.

 ## Summary of Changes in feagi-data-processing